Gluing methods for quantitative stability of optimal transport maps: Introduction

 Despite its important theoretical and practical interest, the quantitative stability of optimal transport maps has attracted attention only recently (\cite{gigli}, \cite{figdephil}, \cite{berman}, \cite{li}, \cite{delalande}, \cite{delmer}, \cite{delmerchaz}).
 Variants of this problem include quantitative stability for entropic optimal transport under perturbations of the measures (\cite{deligiannidis}, \cite{eckstein}, \cite{chizat}) or of the regularization parameter (\cite{delalande}, \cite{aram}), for semi-discrete optimal transport (\cite{bansil}, \cite{aram}), or for more general costs (\cite{mischlertrevisan}, \cite{thibert}).
 We also mention \cite{barycenters} which studies the quantitative stability of Wasserstein barycenters.

 One of the motivations for studying the stability of optimal transport maps is that for a fixed source probability density $\rho$, the mapping $\mu \mapsto T_{\mu}$ provides an embedding of $(\mathcal{P}_2(\mathbb{R}^d),W_2)$ to the Hilbert space $L^2(\rho,\R^d)$.
 This embedding, often called \emph{linearized optimal transport}, allows one to apply the standard ``Hibertian" statistical toolbox to measure-valued data such as grayscale images \cite{slepcev}, \cite{kolouri}, \cite{basu}.
-This embedding is always distance-increasing, and stability estimates such as \eqref{e:cequonveut} show that it is bi-Hölder continuous\footnote{In dimension $d=1$, this embedding is an isometry, see for instance \cite[Theorem 2.18]{villani}.}.
+This embedding is always distance-increasing, and stability estimates such as \eqref{e:cequonveut} show that it is bi-Hölder continuous.
 In other words, the distance $d(\mu,\nu) = \Vert{T_\mu - T_\nu}\Vert_{L^2(\rho)}$ preserves in a rough way the geometry associated to the Wasserstein distance.
+In dimension $d=1$, the embedding $\mu\mapsto T_\mu$ is an isometry, see for instance \cite[Theorem 2.18]{villani}.